 Salads and Wraps

 - Farmer’s Market Salad: Mixed greens, cucumbers, carrots, tomatoes, red onions, pepperoncini, feta, and croutons with Italian dressing.
-The default build is vegetarian; leave off the feta and croutons and switch to Italian Vinaigrette or Lite Balsamic Vinaigrette for a vegan version.
+The default build is vegetarian.
+Leave off the feta and croutons and switch to Italian Vinaigrette or Lite Balsamic Vinaigrette for a vegan version.

 - Farmer’s Market Wrap: The same vegetable lineup tucked inside a wrap with cheddar.
 Drop the cheddar and ask for a spinach or plain wrap to keep it dairy-free.

 - Chicken salads and wraps, hold the chicken: The Santa Fe, Mediterranean, Asian, and Caesar versions can all be ordered without the protein.
-The Asian Chicken Salad is the easiest one to take fully vegan since the Asian dressing is dairy-free.
+The Asian Chicken Salad is the easiest one to take fully vegan, since the Asian dressing is dairy-free.

 - Caesar caveat: Caesar dressings traditionally contain anchovies and Parmesan.
 Confirm with your store before ordering the Chicken Caesar without chicken.

-Soups, Sides, and Sweets
+Soups, Sides, Desserts, and Drinks

 - Broccoli Cheddar Soup: A reliable vegetarian option, but obviously not vegan thanks to the cheese and cream base.

 - Soup of the Day: Varies by location and season.
-Vegetarian options like tomato basil and minestrone show up regularly, but always confirm — chicken noodle and clam chowder are common too.
+Vegetarian options like tomato basil and minestrone show up regularly, but always confirm.
+Chicken noodle and clam chowder are common too.

 What’s Vegan at Togo’s?